Facebook's Oculus forms in-house virtual-reality film studio

 Tapping talent from both Pixar, the animation studio behind computer graphics imagery (CGI) films including "Toy Story" and "Monsters Inc," and the video gaming world, Oculus' Story Studio will develop film content for virtual reality and advise other filmmakers seeking to try the technology.

-Facebook bought Oculus last year for $2 billion.
+Facebook bought Oculus last year for $2 billion (1.32 billion pounds).
 So far the business has largely focused on video games for its pioneering wrap-around Rift headset.

 But virtual reality has recently been enticing Hollywood's filmmakers to expand into the 360-degree panoramic view offered by headsets.